Sydorchuks/minesweep-react/README.md

 - Left click reveals a cell.
 - Right click places or removes a flag.
 - Timer and mine counter.
-- Win and loss result banner.
+- Win and loss result popup.
 - Dark and light theme.
 - Responsive board layout with zoom control.
 - Development mode toggle for showing mines locally.